gebruabrha125207/Humble-Superhero-API/README.md

 If i had more time:-

-Database Integration: Replace in-memory storage with MongoDB or PostgreSQL.
+1.Database Integration: Replace in-memory storage with MongoDB or PostgreSQL.

-Pagination: Support large superhero lists.
+2.Pagination: Support large superhero lists.

-Authentication: Secure API with JWT-based authentication.
+3.Authentication: Secure API with JWT-based authentication.